 Circadian medicine treats problems with the the body’s circadian rhythm, which is like a person’s internal clock.
 Our team specializes in:

 - Complex or hard-to-treat cases that haven’t responded well to treatment

 - Simplified and coordinated care, so you don’t have to worry about managing appointments and specialist schedules

-- A team approach [link to Treatment Approach section below] to treatment that includes board-certified sleep medicine doctors, sleep psychologists and researchers
+- A team approach to treatment that includes board-certified sleep medicine doctors, sleep psychologists and researchers

-- Research [link to Research section below] and clinical trials for circadian sleep disorders
+- Research and clinical trials for circadian sleep disorders

 - Concierge services to help families traveling from out of town as well as financial assistance services

 Circadian sleep disorders cause kids to sleep at odd times during the day instead of sleeping only at night.
 For example, a child with a circadian disorder may sleep from 4 a.m. to 2 p.m., or 2 p.m. to 6 a.m.

 Aside from unusual sleep schedules or “night owl” symptoms, kids with circadian sleep disorders may also have: